This sweet roll is pure Texas.

 This morning Dave and the Russian Vera join forces, one with a fork and the other a knife.
 The roll is carefully, surgically divided into smaller bites and by the end of breakfast they have finished half and put the other half in a takeout box.

 I look for togas here but people in Pier 19 are wearing windbreakers and baseball caps and look middle class.
-We have a Caesar in the White House,but, as far as I know,he doesn’t have a professional food taster.
+We sometimes think we have a Caesar in the White House,but, so far, American Caesar’s don’t have a professional food taster, don’t get killed too often, and are kicked out of office after eight years if they can fool the voters two elections in a row.

-Vera will have to walk miles to deal recover from this decadence.
+Vera will have to walk miles to recover from this decadence.

 Dave never gains weight but he will need a smoke before breakfast is done.

-E-Harmony is doing as much for foreign relations as all the American Ambassadors put together.
+E-Harmony, from what I have learned about it, is doing as much for foreign relations as all our American Ambassadors put together.

 At seven in the morning, you show yourself down several hallways into the restaurant.